-Blepharoplasty Post Instructions Newport Beach
+Blepharoplasty Post Instructions in Newport Beach and Beverly Hills

 - You may require someone to stay with you for the first few days if you have swelling that causes blurred vision.
 Some degree of swelling could last for a few days and may extend to a few weeks.